kolodziejczakM/passwords-fountain/README.md

 4. We use strict [Content-Security-Policy](https://content-security-policy.com/) to **prevent any third party script** from being injected during application runtime.
 5. We don't use any tracking / logging tool like: Google Analytics, LogRocket or Sentry.
 6. Whole application flow is public and you can see it here: [Figma](https://www.figma.com/file/nXvJKpwhcjWZLrGRiaPEgw/Passwords-fountain?node-id=0%3A1)
+7. We released a [newsletter](https://passwordsfountain.substack.com/) to provide you with latest news about the application state.

 #### What you can do to make it safe: